MarketTops

 Many investors are trying to pinpoint the exact day on which the bull market eventually reaches its top.
 My advice to them: stop.
 I say that not because it is difficult to predict when the stock market changes direction though that is true, too.
 But there’s an additional reason: stock market tops typically are a gradual rolling-over by the market rather than a sharp trend reversal.
 Some market averages will hit their peak months before or after others, and individual sectors can behave differently than the market as a whole.

-In other words, the stop the top doesn’t occur on just one single day, or even in one week or one month.
+In other words, the top doesn’t occur on just one single day, or even in one week or one month.
 Even if you successfully predict the precise day, or week or month, on which a particular market average hits its top, you can still lose money – or leave a lot of it on the table – because other market averages and sectors likely aren’t at their peaks.

 A gradual process

 This is an important insight not just for market historians.
-With a stock market up more than 300% from its March 2009 lows, and with the economy and is sick ninth year of recovery from the latest recession, many investors worry that a bear market is overdue.
+With a stock market up more than 300% from its March 2009 lows, and with the economy in its ninth year of recovery from the latest recession, many investors worry that a bear market is overdue.
 Rather than anxiously trying to determine the exact day when to shift out of stocks, they should instead view market tops is a gradual process in which equity exposure is slowly and deliberately reduced over time.
 Take the 2007 bull market top.
 The most widely followed market benchmarks, such as the Dow Jones Industrial Average and the S&P 500 index, hit their highs on October 9 of that year, and that is the date that most market timers record as the “top” of the 2002 to 2007 bull market.
 Yet the Russell 2000 index, a widely used proxy for the small-cap sector, registered is top on July 13, three months prior.
 The Dow Jones utility average topped out even earlier, on May 21.
 And some sectors began their bear markets even longer before; the SPDR S&P Regional Banking ETF, for example, hit it’s bull market high in December 2006.

 What this means: Pinpointing that October 9 top would not have been very helpful unless you are investing in the S&P 500.
 In the event you are investing in the average small-cap utility or regional bank, among others, you would have lost money if you had waited until October 9 to sell.